Here's What Causes This Annoying Period Problem

 After years of getting your period, you may think you've got it all figured out.
-But your period doesn't always behave the way you expect it to.
-What's up with it stopping and starting every now and again?
+But then it decides to throw you a curve ball: It goes for a few days as planned, but then stops...and starts back up again.
+What's up?

 First off, let's remember that your period happens when your endometrial lining sheds.
 It comes out through your cervix and vagina, meaning your cervix has to get a little softer during this these few days to let the lining through.
 And all of this is controlled by the ebb and flow of your hormones.